dengjianbo3/dengjianbo3.github.io/index.md

 ->_Apr 2018 to May 2019_

 - Worked on various projects related to machine learning and data analysis
-- Developed and implemented machine learning models using Python, R, and other tools and libraries
+- Developed and implemented machine learning models using Python and other tools and libraries
 - Conducted data analyses and provided insights and recommendations based on the results
 - Collaborated with cross-functional teams to design and implement end-to-end solutions for various projects